-Visiting Significant Religious Sites with Car Rental Jerusalem
+Visiting Significant Religious Sites

 In Jerusalem, Christians, Jews and Muslims visit religious sites most significant to their faith.
 These holy places – Al Aqsa Mosque, Temple Mount or Haram al-Sharif, Western Wall and Via Dolorosa – in the oldest and holiest city in the world can be reached conveniently by car rental in Jerusalem.

 Mecca and Medina in Saudi Arabia are the first and second holiest sites for Islam.
 The Temple Mount in Jerusalem is considered to be the third.

 The rock beneath the dome is believed to be the place where Prophet Muhammad disappeared from earth in the 7th century.

 Using a winged horse, he visited heaven in his Night Journey.
 Being a religious site, tourists are required to dress modestly.
 Israel started controlling the eastern side of the city in 1967, but Muslims supervises the place today.

 Al-Aqsa Mosque, which can be found in the south side of Temple Mount, directly faces the Dome of the Rock.
 It hosts large crowds for daily prayers and Friday sermons.
 It became the royal palace of the Crusader kings when they captured the holiest city in 1099.
 After almost two decades, the Knights Templar turned it into a command center.

 The Western Wall is the holiest among Jewish places.
 It is the remains of the Herodian retaining wall that was part of the support of the Second Temple.

 - It is also called as the Wailing Wall because for several centuries Jews continue to gather here to mourn the loss of their place of worship and to pray.

 - Jews and tourists write their prayers in a small paper and place them in cracks.